100BC/nextjs-template/README.md

   - The repo use [Normalize.css](https://necolas.github.io/normalize.css/) via `styles/_normalize.scss`

-  - The repo has system based dark/light mode toggle.
+  - The repo has system based automatic dark/light mode swap.

   - The repo has responsive font size of base 10, 9, 8 based on screen size.